 - The Department of Education information leaflet for parents/carers can be accessed here: Information leaflet

 - A letter from the Chief Medical Officer, Michael McBride to parents/carers is available here: Chief Medical Officer's letter to parents and carers

-- Details on how to book a test can be found here.
+- Details on how to book a test can be found on the NI Direct website.

 - Follow us on Twitter @Education_ni

 - Media enquiries to the Department of Education Press Office at Press.Office@education-ni.gov.uk.